authup/python-sdk/README.md

 ```

 ### Extra dependencies
-The plugin for the project's base library [httpx](https://github.com/encode/httpx) need no extra dependencies.
+The plugin for the project's base library [httpx](https://github.com/encode/httpx) needs no extra dependencies.
 To
 use the additional plugins for other libraries, you need to install with the corresponding extra i.e. for `requests`:

 ```bash